-The BSc (Hons) Radiography (Radiotherapy and Oncology) degree provides a route into a rewarding lifelong carer as a Therapeutic Radiographer where you could be on the frontline of patient care. *This course is subject to validation, by the HCPC and SCoR.
+The BSc (Hons) Radiography (Radiotherapy and Oncology) degree provides a route into a rewarding career as a Therapeutic Radiographer where you could be on the frontline of patient care. *This course is subject to validation, by the HCPC and SCoR.

 The BSc (Hons) Radiography (Radiotherapy and Oncology) degree provides a route into a rewarding career as a therapeutic radiographer.

 One in two of the population will be diagnosed with cancer in their lifetime and so radiotherapy treatment, which uses high energy x-rays to treat tumours, has never been more important.
 Up to a third of people with cancer will need radiotherapy and will rely on people like you to provide it.